ramstedt/bingomultiplayer/README.md

 ## QA testing instructions

+The application is mobile-first and should work on any device and any size screen.

 - Front page:
   - You should see two options: Join Game and Create a game.
 - Create game:
   - Fill in the squares.
 The preview below should reflect your input.
+The preview is not clickable.
   - You should not be able to create a game without a username or any empty squares.
   - A game should be sucessfully created once the form is correctly filled in.
 You should be redirected to a game session with your username and a randomised bingo card.
 - Join an existing game: